haveno-dex/haveno-design/functional_requirements.md

 ### Make or Take Offers
 - The user can make an offer to buy or sell XMR for another asset.
+- Trade limits depend on the trade pair (e.g. $20-$200 for USD trades, 0.05-2 XMR for crypto trades, higher limits for atomic swaps).
+- Offers can be made for a range with a minimum and maximum trade amount.
 - The user can take an offer to buy or sell XMR for another asset.
 - The Haveno wallet must have sufficient balance in order to make or take an offer.
 - If the Haveno wallet balance is insufficient to make or take an offer, the user is prompted to deposit funds to their Haveno wallet and wait 10 confirmations (~20 minutes).
+- The taker specifies the trade amount when taking an offer for a range.
 - The user is prompted to confirm trade details before making or taking offer.
 - Total funds needed to trade = trade amount + security deposit + trade fee.
 - If the user is selling XMR, they can enter a new receiving payment account (which is saved) or select from previous receiving payment accounts.